eljefec/CarND-Vehicle-Detection/writeup_report.md

 On the thresholded multi-frame heatmap, `Tracker` combines overlapping detections using `scipy.ndimage.measurements.label()` and returns a bounding box for each label blob. `Tracker` assumes each bounding box is a vehicle.

 To smooth the bounding box around vehicles, I tracked individual vehicles in a `Vehicle` class.
-The `Vehicle` class recorded a sliding window of bounding boxes, and averaged them over time.
-This presented some challenges when cars overlapped because their respective bounding boxes merged in the heatmap.
+The `Vehicle` class records a sliding window of bounding boxes, and averages them over time.
+The `Vehicle` class is in `track.py` in lines 45-93.

+Tracking vehicles individually presented a difficulty when cars overlap because their respective bounding boxes merge in the heatmap.
 I dealt with this by resetting the vehicle tracker when the number of bounding boxes changed and stabilized at a new number.
 This code is in `Tracker.check_box_change()` in lines 125-137.

 Tracking vehicles requires an algorithm for deciding when a car has disappeared from view.
 My `Vehicle` class considered itself as disappeared when it has not found itself in several frames.
 The code for this is in `Vehicle.check_ownership()` in lines 66-69.